Skip to content

 • Suicide Squad #58 (optional)

 Collected in Suicide Squad Vol. 8: The Final Mission.
-Last appareance of Karma.
+Last appearance of Karma.

 Kupperberg was replaced by Grant Morrison and what followed defined the Doom Patrol for the next 30 years.
 This is obviously a good starting point for new readers.

-Morrison also wrote the miniserie Flex Mentallo.
+Morrison also wrote a Flex Mentallo miniseries.
 The miniseries forms part of what Morrison calls a thematic hypersigil trilogy along with The Invisibles and The Filth.

-Morrison left the book with issue #63, and Rachel Pollack took over writing the book for the next issues, a period which was for a long time uncollected.
-This will change soon, as DC announced an omnibus for this period (those issues are also available in digital format).
+Morrison left the book with issue #63, and Rachel Pollack took over writing the book for the next issues, a period which was for a long time uncollected, but this changed with an omnibus (those issues are also available in digital format).

 Dorothy Spinner, The Chief, Robotman, The Bandage People (George and Marion), Charlie the Doll (The Inner Child), Coagula (Kate Godwin / Clark Godwin), Alice Wired for Sound, The False Memory (The Identity Addict) forms the team.

-Under John Arcudi from 2001 through 2003, the team is formed by Robotman (Cliff Steele), Fever (Shyleen Lao ), Freak (Ava), Kid Slick (Vic Darge), Beast Boy (Garfield Logan), Doctor Light (Kimiyo), Elongated Man (Ralph Dibny), Metamorpho (Rex Mason) and Fast Forward (Ted Bruder).
+Under John Arcudi, from 2001 through 2003, the team was formed by Robotman (Cliff Steele), Fever (Shyleen Lao), Freak (Ava), Kid Slick (Vic Darge), Beast Boy (Garfield Logan), Doctor Light (Kimiyo), Elongated Man (Ralph Dibny), Metamorpho (Rex Mason), and Fast Forward (Ted Bruder).

 Arcudi’s run is not available in paperback collection or otherwise, but you can find this volume in digital.